 - a person who is wholly dependent on the member for support and of whom the member has immediately or before the person attained the age of nineteen (19) years had, in law or in fact, the custody and control;

 - a child or grandchild of the member’s spouse or common-law partner; or

 - Brief statements from two (2) persons with whom you have worked during the past year, containing their general evaluation of your work, your capabilities, your character and performance.
 These persons could include: teachers, clergy, community service leaders, supervisors etc.; (Mandatory)

-- Proof of registration with the name of the University, College or Institute of higher learning you will be attending must be submitted with your application.
+- Proof of registration including applicant’s name, the name of the University, College or Institute of higher learning you will be attending must be submitted.
 Attendance shall be verified before the granting of the award; (Mandatory)

 - A minimum of five hundred (500) words to a maximum of seven hundred (700) words essay or submission in an audio format, visual (painting, drawing, sculpture or photograph), or video format that would express your view.
 If the submission is by audio or visual it must be 3-5 minutes in duration.
 If the submission is by audio or visual, please provide an explanation of how it meets one of the topics.
 (Mandatory)

 - Failure to stay within the minimum and maximum word/time requirements will result in disqualification.

-- What you foresee as the role of organized labour in the future or;
+- What do you foresee as the role of organized labour in the future?